AYJACKSON-ICS4U/20time-log-due-every-saturday-night-TalAizikov/README.md

 ## Week 5 Log
-My times stopped getting lower so I learn 2 advanced methods.
+My times stopped getting lower so I learned 2 advanced methods.
 I learned how to solve the cross on the white side (instead of the yellow), and I learned f2l.
 First my times were horrible.
 My times went up from 2:30 to about 3:30 - 4:00.
 I was thinking to go back to beginners method but I kept trying and my times kept getting better.
 My best time so far is **1:04!!** .

 ## Week 6 Log
 The progress is going super well.
 My times keep getting lower, but I am scared I might stop getting lower.
 Right now my best time is **00:54** which is pretty good.
 I keep getting closer and closer to my goal but my progress is getting slower.